Platonn/ng19-defer-and-tree-shaking/README.md

 This project demonstrates cases when Angular 19 tree-shakes unused internals of a (3rd party) library and when not - while importing just one component from a library.
 The cases are:

-1. Eagerly loaded component from library
+1. ✅ Eagerly loaded component from library (tree shaking works)
-2. @Defer-loaded component from library
+2. 😕 @Defer-loaded component from library (tree shaking doesn't work)
-3. @Defer-loaded local component that wraps a component from library
+3. ✅ @Defer-loaded local component that wraps a component from library (tree shaking works)

 ### How to run